lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 }
 ```

-In this case we are modelling what is called a binary semaphore, which can be in two states: signaled and signaled.
-Usually the GPUs signals the end of operations where other activities are waiting to complete.
-We say that these activities are waiting for the semaphore to be signaled.
+In this case we are modelling what is called a binary semaphore, which can be in two states: signaled and un-signaled.
+When you create a semaphore is in an un-signaled state.
+When we submit command we can specify a semaphore to be signaled when the commands complete.
+If later on, we record some other commands or perform some operation that require those previous commands to be completed, we use the same semaphore to wait.
+The cycle is like this, the semaphore in the first step is un-signaled, when the operations are completed get signaled and the commands that are waiting can continue (we say that these second step activities are waiting for the semaphore to be signaled).
 Creating a semaphore is easy, just define a `VkSemaphoreCreateInfo`  and call the `vkCreateSemaphore` function.
 The rest of the methods are the usual ones, one for cleaning up the resources and another one to get the semaphore handle.

 Now it's turn for the `Fence`class: